Solaris Get things Done

 We need to connect to our instance using SSH protocol which uses port 22, so let’s open our network to allow this connection go through.

-once you log in, set your password
+once you log in, set your password (this step necessary to setup VNC)

 $sudo passwd <enter-new-password>